-- (1) A land development may be considered a Minor Residential Land Development for the purposes of this chapter provided said development does not involve more than two (2) dwelling units or is not by definition considered a major subdivision. - (2) The dwellings shall be arranged to enable a subdivision in compliance with most current standards. - (3) Multi-family dwellings, manufactured home parks, and campgrounds and recreational vehicle parks shall not qualify as Minor Land Developments. - B. Procedure and Other Requirements.
-Minor Residential Land Development Plans shall be processed in accord with the requirements for minor subdivisions in §196-20.
-All information and design requirements of this chapter applicable to land developments shall also apply to Minor Residential Land Developments except as provided in this §196-22. - C. Minor Residential Land Development Determination. - (1) Request to be Filed with The Planning Commission.
-The request for Minor Residential Land Development determination shall be submitted to the Borough Administrator by the Applicant or his authorized representative in writing at least 15 days prior to the Planning Commission meeting which the Applicant will attend.
-The request shall contain such information as may be necessary for the Borough to determine the Minor Land Development status of the proposed project in accord with this §196-22.
+- (1) A land development may be considered Minor Residential Land Development for the purposes of this chapter provided said development does not involve more than two dwelling units or is not by definition considered a major subdivision. - (2) The dwellings shall be arranged to enable a subdivision in compliance with most current standards. - (3) Multi-family dwellings, mobile home parks, and campgrounds and recreational vehicle parks shall not qualify as Minor Land Developments. - B. Procedure and Other Requirements.
+Minor Residential Land Development Plans shall be processed in accord with the requirements for minor subdivisions in §390-20.
+All information and design requirements of this chapter applicable to land developments shall also apply to Minor Residential Land Developments except as provided in this §390-22.
+The Borough Council may, based upon the character of the project and site conditions, waive the applicability of any or all the land development requirements including the requirement for a survey of the project parcel. - C. Minor Residential Land Development Determination. - (1) Request to be Filed with The Planning Commission.
+The request for Minor Residential Land Development determination shall be submitted to the Borough Administrator by the Applicant or his authorized representative in writing at least 14 calendar days prior to the Planning Commission meeting which the Applicant will attend.
+The request shall contain such information as may be necessary for the Borough to determine the Minor Land Development status of the proposed project in accord with this §390-22.
 The Borough shall have the right to require any additional information deemed necessary. - (2) Status of Application for Minor Residential Land Development Determination.
-The application for Minor Residential Land Development determination shall not constitute a formal land development submission and shall not initiate the ninety (90) day review period normally required for land developments. - (3) Determination of Minor Residential Land Development.
-The Planning Commission shall determine the

-Minor Residential Land Development status of the application in accord with the criteria in this §196-22 and report their determination regarding the same to the Applicant.

-- (a) In cases where the Planning Commission determines that the proposed development does meet the requirements for a Minor Residential Land Development, the information required for the application shall be submitted in accord with §196-22D. - (b) If the Planning Commission determines that the subject development does not meet the criteria for a Minor Residential Land Development, said development shall be considered a regular Land Development governed by §196-21 and the information required for the application shall be submitted in accord with all the applicable sections of this chapter and all other applicable requirements. - D. Minor Residential Land Development Application Information.
-The plan requirements in §196-20 for Minor Subdivisions shall apply to Minor Residential Land Development Plans.
+The application for Minor Residential Land Development determination shall not constitute a formal land development submission and shall not initiate the 90 day review period normally required for land developments. - (3) Determination of Minor Residential Land Development.
+The Planning Commission shall determine the Minor Residential Land Development status of the application in accord with the criteria in this §390-22 and report their determination regarding the same to the Applicant. - (a) In cases where the Planning Commission determines that the proposed development does meet the requirements for a Minor Residential Land Development, the information required for the application shall be submitted in accord with §390-22D. - (b) If the Planning Commission determines that the subject development does not meet the criteria for a Minor Residential Land Development, said development shall be considered a regular Land Development governed by §390-18 and §390-19 and the information required for the application shall be submitted in accord with all the applicable sections of this chapter and all other applicable requirements. - D. Minor Residential Land Development Application Information.
+The plan requirements in §390-20 for Minor Subdivisions shall apply to Minor Residential Land Development Plans.
 However, the Borough may require any additional information necessary as site specific conditions dictate to determine compliance with this chapter and any other requirements.
 A survey of the parcel of property containing the proposed minor residential land development shall generally not be required; however, the Borough shall have the right to require a survey by a Registered Surveyor in cases where circumstances dictate the need for same to assure compliance with applicable requirements.
 The Borough shall also have the right to apply any of the standards and requirements contained in this chapter.

-§196-23 Lot Line Adjustment/Combination Subdivisions
+§390-23 Lot Consolidation/Reverse Subdivisions and Lot Line Adjustment Subdivisions